france-connect/data-providers-examples/nodejs_ES6/README.md

 npm start
 ```

-Note that when calling the application this will call an internal mock of FranceConnect integration server.
+Note that when calling the application this will call a local mock of FranceConnect integration server.

+If you are to use this app alongside the [service provider example](https://github.com/france-connect/identity-providers-examples/blob/master/NodeJSES6/data/database.csv),
-To hit the actual integration remote server, set `"useFcMock": false,` in config/config.json then relaunch the serverrun the server.
+you must set `"useFcMock": false,` in config/config.json then relaunch the server.

+By doing this you will tell the app to remotely verify the tokens against the actual FranceConnect integration server.

 ## Run the tests